hxrts/hxrts.github.io/README.md

 ===============

 ##Installation:
-This project uses the [Slick](https://github.com/slick/slick) image carousel by Ken Wheeler.
+This project uses the <a href="https://github.com/slick/slick" target="_blank">Slick</a> image carousel by Ken Wheeler.